Louise Blanchard Bethune: Career

 Bethune planned on going to architecture school at Cornell.
-Instead, in 1876, she took a job working as a draftsman in the office of Richard A. Waite and F.W.
-Caulkins, well known architects in Buffalo, New York.
-At the time, it was more common to learn architecture while working for a firm rather than in a classroom.
+Instead, in 1876, she took a job working as a draftsman at Richard A. Waite and F.W.
+Caulkins, well-known architects in Buffalo, New York.

-In 1881, after five years in Waite's office, she opened an independent office partnering with her husband, Robert Bethune, in Buffalo, earning herself the title of the nation's first professional woman architect, which she announced at the Ninth Congress of the Association for the Advancement of Women.
+In 1881, after five years in Waite's office, she opened an independent office with her husband, Robert Bethune, in Buffalo, earning herself the title of the nation's first professional woman architect, which she announced at the Ninth Congress of the Association for the Advancement of Women.
 In 1891, William Fuchs became their third firm partner, and the three of them did everything from small residential to larger institutional buildings.

 Bethune was elected a member of the Western Association of Architects (WAA) in 1885.
 She later served a term as a vice president of the W.A.A.
 She was named the first female associate of the American Institute of Architects (A.I.A.) in 1888 and in 1889, she became its first female fellow.

 In 1891, she refused to compete in a design competition for the Women's Building at the World's Columbian Exposition in Chicago because men were paid $10,000 to design buildings for the fair while the women got only $1,000.
 She believed that complete emancipation meant equal pay for equal work, and she didn't want to support endeavours that didn't support her views or values, but she also explained how she understands that as a businesswoman, she won't make money if she comes off as an antagonizing suffragette.

 Bethune designed mostly industrial and public buildings.
 She disliked working on residential projects because they paid poorly.
-She is especially known for designing public schools.
-Sadly, much of her work has since been demolished.

 Her best-known design and masterpiece is the neoclassical Hotel Lafayette, which was commissioned for $1 million and completed in 1904.
 It has since undergone a $35 million restoration, completed in 2012 by developer Rocco Termini.
 The Bethune firm also designed the Denton, Cottier & Daniels music store, one of the first buildings in the United States to utilize a steel frame and poured concrete slabs.
 Three other Bethune buildings are still standing today: the Iroquois Door Plant Company warehouse; the large Chandler Street Complex for the Buffalo Weaving Company; and the Witkop and Holmes Headquarters (1901), which was listed on the National Register of Historic Places in 2014.
 She was involved of the design of one hundred fifty buildings in the Buffalo and New England areas during her career.